Can I transfer in from another GLP-1 provider?

 Starting Fresh With Us

-When you join our program, your provider will conduct a thorough evaluation even if you have extensive records from your previous provider.
-This isn’t duplication—it’s an opportunity for our provider to get to know you, understand your specific goals and challenges, and develop a personalized treatment plan for you going forward.
-Your previous treatment history is important context, but we want to ensure our approach is optimized for your needs.
+When you begin with a new provider, that independent licensed provider will conduct a thorough evaluation even if you have extensive records from your previous provider.
+This isn’t duplication—it’s an opportunity for the provider to get to know you, understand your specific goals and challenges, and develop a personalized treatment plan going forward.
+Your previous treatment history is important context, and a good provider optimizes their approach to your needs.

 Making the Transition

-If you’re ready to transfer your care or want to discuss whether our program might be a good fit for you, schedule a consultation today.
-Our providers have experience managing care transitions and will ensure the process goes smoothly.
+If you’re ready to transfer your care or want to discuss whether GLP-1/GLP-3 therapy might be a good fit, find a licensed provider today.
+Independent licensed providers have experience managing care transitions and can help the process go smoothly.
 Have questions about the transfer process?
-Check our FAQ section for more information, or explore our programs page to see what comprehensive support we offer.
-Our medical documentation also provides detailed information about our protocols and approach to patient care.
+Check our FAQ section for more information, or explore our medications page.
+Our documentation also provides detailed educational information about these medications.

-Disclaimer: Results vary.
-Eligibility determined by a licensed provider.
+Disclaimer: GLP3 Weight Loss is an educational and referral resource and does not provide care or prescribe.
+Results vary.
+Eligibility is determined by an independent licensed provider.
 Transfer of care between providers should be managed carefully to ensure medication continuity and appropriate medical oversight.
-Your new provider will conduct an independent evaluation to confirm your continued eligibility for treatment.
+A new provider will conduct an independent evaluation to confirm continued eligibility for treatment.